2024

 needed to generate hypothetical actions, evaluate them and select from

-is not a binary (all or nothing) attribute, it comes in levels which
+will is not a binary (all or nothing) attribute, it comes in levels

-reflect the computational structure available for decision making.
+which reflect the computational structure available for decision

-Ultimately, as evolved organisms, even humans have a limit to their
+making.
+Ultimately, as evolved organisms, even humans have a limit to

-self-generation of motive, in that all of us are ultimately directed by
+their self-generation of motive, in that all of us are ultimately

-naturally selected motives.
-For all organisms, the highest level of
+directed by naturally selected motives.
+For all organisms, the highest

 Keith has made IFB a 'project' on researchgate, which you can see